-- If a major shareholder purchases or sells the securities of certain issuers, it must file with the Prime Minister a report of this, no later than the fifteenth day of the month after the purchase or sale (Article 163.1, FIEL). - A listed company can demand a major shareholder to surrender to it any profit that the major shareholder has made for its own account by selling, within six months of purchase, a security of the listed company (or by purchasing such a security within six months of sale) (Article 164.1, FIEL). - A major shareholder cannot execute a short sale of shares exceeding the amount of shares it owns (Article 165, FIEL).
+- If a major shareholder purchases or sells the securities of certain issuers, it must file a report of this with the Prime Minister no later than the fifteenth day of the month after the purchase or sale (Article 163.1, FIEL). - A listed company can demand a major shareholder surrender to it any profit that the major shareholder has made on its own account by selling, within six months of purchase, a security of the listed company (or by purchasing a security within six months of sale) (Article 164.1, FIEL). - A major shareholder cannot execute a short sale of shares exceeding the amount of shares it owns (Article 165, FIEL).

-The insider trading regulations concerning tender offers were revised.
-There are two important issues that have an important influence on M&A practice in Japan.
+The insider trading regulations concerning tender offers are below.
+There are two important issues that have a significant influence on M&A practice in Japan.

-The applicable scope of insider trading regulations concerning Tender Offers have been broadened.
-If officers or employees of the target company come to know relevant facts concerning a Tender Offer, they become a "Person Concerned with Tender Offeror" (koukai-kaitsukesha-tou-kankeisha) to whom insider trading regulations apply.
-In addition, persons who receive insider information from such officers or employees of the target company are also subject to insider trading regulations (Article 167.1.(5), FIEL).

-- The applicable scope of the exemption from insider trading regulations concerning Tender Offers have been broadened.
-Even if an entity which makes a decision to launch a tender offer tells another entity any information or facts concerning the launch of the tender offer before publication, the latter may not be subject to the insider trading regulations and could launch a tender offer in the following two cases: - when the latter publicises certain information or facts (such as the name of the former, when the latter received the information or facts from the former) concerning the former's launch of a tender offer by a Public Notice for Commencing Tender Offer and Tender Offer Notification; or - six months after the latter receives the information or facts from the former (Article 167.5.(8), FIEL).
+- If officers or employees of the target company come to know relevant facts concerning a Tender Offer, they become a "Person Concerned with Tender Offeror" (koukai-kaitsukesha-tou-kankeisha) to whom insider trading regulations apply.
+In addition, persons who receive insider information from such officers or employees of the target company are also subject to insider trading regulations (Article 167.1 (5), FIEL). - If an entity which makes a decision to launch a tender offer tells another entity information or facts concerning the launch of the tender offer before publication of the offer, the latter may not be subject to insider trading regulations and may launch a tender offer in the following two cases: - when the latter publicises certain information or facts (such as the name of the former, when the latter received the information or facts from the former) concerning the former's launch of a tender offer by a Public Notice for Commencing Tender Offer and Tender Offer Notification (Article 167.5(8), FIEL); or - six months after the latter receives the information or facts from the former (Article 167.5 (9), FIEL).